Thalhalla/steamer/README.md

 ## Caveats

+### GID

+You will need to generate a game server login token (GSLT) [here](http://steamcommunity.com/dev/managegameservers)

+for CS:GO you must use 730 for the GID, but in this directory the STEAM_GID must be 740 I think this is the difference between CSGO itself and the CSGO server

 #### old method

 Because of the Steam Guard Token.
 You must get into the VM, login as the steam user and incant `/home/steam/steamcmd/steamcmd.sh`,